Citation, DOI, disclosures and article data

 The gastroduodenal artery is a terminal branch of the common hepatic artery along with the proper hepatic artery.

 It passes inferiorly behind the first part of the duodenum to the left of the common bile duct where it gives off the supraduodenal artery.
+Inferiorly, the gastroduodenal artery relates with the head of pancreas 4.
 More inferiorly it bifurcates into 2 arteries at the upper border of the pancreas:

 The transverse pancreatic artery may arise from the GDA rather than the splenic artery.